 - Specify that if payments and credits reported on the return do not exceed the taxpayer's liability, the taxpayer's return would be treated as if no designation had been made. - If a contribution is designated to more than one account or fund listed on the tax return, and the amount available for designation is insufficient to satisfy the total amount designated, the contribution would be allocated among the designees on a pro rata basis. - Require the FTB to revise the form of the return to include a voluntary contribution designation space for the Fund.
-In addition, this bill would require the return's instructions to include information that the contribution may be in the amount of \$1 or more and that the contribution would be used to support research, screening, and treatment of pediatric cancers.

-• Allow a charitable contribution deduction on the state income tax return for the year in which a contribution is made.
+In addition, this bill would require the return's instructions to include information that the contribution may be in the amount of \$1 or more and that the contribution would be used to support grants for research into Parkinson's disease. - Allow a charitable contribution deduction on the state income tax return for the year in which a contribution is made.

 This bill would require the FTB to notify the Controller of the amount to be transferred to the Fund.
-This bill would require amounts transferred to the Fund to be continuously appropriated and allocated as follows:
+Amounts transferred to the Fund would be continuously appropriated and allocated as follows:

-- To the FTB and the Controller for reimbursement of associated administrative costs, and - To the Regents of the University of California for the purposes of conducting research, expanding community-based education, and up to 5 percent of the money allocated may be used for administering and promoting the program.
+- To the FTB and the Controller for reimbursement of associated administrative costs, and - To the Fund.